< Back to History Menu | Main Menu | Site Map | Search | Contact

 acrylic on gesso ground.

+Eikon # 205 1971.
 24"' by 24"", wood.

 acrylic on gesso ground.

 These paintings and drawings represented an effort to bring forth images of the "unseen" from those segments and bits of visual stuff that lay hidden from our conscious self.
 The goal has always been to bring forth visual form in an art object that does not refer to "other" reality.
-For these works Roman relied more on his earlier practice of working with unedited drawing that was semi-consciously executed.
-The tension between carefully thought out "line-making" decisions and the spontaneous flow of the pen or the expressive gesture of the brush played a central role here and later in his algorist work.
+For these works I relied more on an earlier practice of working with unedited drawing that was semi-consciously executed.
+The tension between carefully thought out "line-making" decisions and the spontaneous flow of the pen or the expressive gesture of the brush played a central role here and later in my algorist work.
 These works attempted to create visual worlds that could stand on their own without reference to other reality.
-Continuity with this quest may be seen in the Cyberflowers he achieved as an algorist over 30 years later.
+Continuity with this quest may be seen in the Cyberflowers I achieved as an algorist over 30 years later.

 Untitled.
 1972.
 Pen and ink drawing used for the invitation.
 Original size about 5" by 7"